akashiiitcoder/cosmocloud/readme.md

 By providing a way to update the quantity of a product, this function enables clients to easily manage the inventory of the e-commerce application.
 The use of the FastAPI framework and the JSONResponse class also helps to ensure that the API is fast, reliable, and easy to use.

-Documentation

-Please go through the comments in the code.
-Due to time constraints, it was not possible to add a separate documentation.

 Key optimizations:
 1. indexing on _id of product and _id of orders happens automatically which leads to fast retrieval.